Trial Search Results

 eligible as Omenn Syndrome.

-- Absent or low (< 30% lower limit of normal) T cell proliferation to antigens
+- Absent or low (< 30% lower limit of normal) T cell proliferation response to antigens

 supportive criteria, at least one of which must be among those marked with an asterisk (*)